 Pterocarpus marsupium is an important medicinal tree to manage diabetes in Ayurveda.
 In Ayurveda it is known by many names such as Asana, Bijaka, Priyaka, Pitashala.
 It is also known as Indian Kino tree or Malabar Kino tree.
 In India it is found in hilly regions throughout the Deccan Peninsula, Gujarat, Madhya Pradesh, Uttar Pradesh, Bihar and Orissa.
 Various parts of this tree are used for treatment of variety of diseases.
 The leaves are useful in skin diseases.
-Bark is indicated in bleeding and diarrhoea.
-The inner part of a tree trunk or heartwood is medicine for anaemia, intestinal worms, urinary problems, diseases of skin, obesity, lipid disorders etc. The bark is useful in management of diabetes.
-Chemical studies done on various part of this tree indicate more than fifty biologically active compounds that act against various major and minor diseases including diarrhoea, dysentery, leucoderma, elephantiasis etc.
+Bark is indicated in bleeding and diarrhea.
+The inner part of a tree trunk or heartwood is medicine for anemia, intestinal worms, urinary problems, diseases of skin, obesity, lipid disorders etc. The bark is useful in the management of diabetes.
+Chemical studies done on various part of this tree indicate more than fifty biologically active compounds that act against various major and minor diseases including diarrhea, dysentery, leucoderma, elephantiasis etc.

 Table of Contents

 - Kingdom: Plantae

 - Phylum: Magnoliophyta

 - Infraphylum: Radiatopsis